kollenl/training-r-intro/README.md

 overview of R syntax, and how to perform simple operations.

 2. [Functions and Importing Data](2-Functions-and-Importing-Data/readme.md): This
-lesson covers the use of functions in R, including built-in functions and functions from packages.
-It also discusses how to import data in formats such as CSV and Excel.
+lesson covers how to use functions in R, including built-in functions and functions from packages.
+It also discusses how to import data such as text data in CSV files and
+Excel workbooks.

 3. [Subsetting, Sorting, and Combining Data Frames](3-Subsetting-Sorting-and-Combining/readme.md):
 This lesson covers how to subset data using indexing, logical operators, and the